Berkay2002/oversee/MIGRATION_PLAN.md

 ### When to Use Each API

+⚠️ **Project-Specific Note**: In this project, we do NOT use `'use cache'` with authenticated data (which is most data).
+Therefore, `updateTag` and `revalidateTag` are primarily kept for future use with truly static/shared data.

 **Use `updateTag`** when:
 - User just submitted a form (categories, technicians, reporters)
 - User just updated their profile/settings
 - User expects to see changes immediately
 - User performs CRUD operations
+- ⚠️ In this project: Used in mutation actions but data isn't explicitly cached (ready for future static data)

 **Use `revalidateTag`** when:
 - Content updates happen in background
 - Slight delay in updates is acceptable (blog posts, product catalogs)
 - You want stale-while-revalidate behavior
 - Non-critical data updates
+- ⚠️ In this project: Not currently used due to lack of cached data

 **Use `refresh`** when:
 - You need to refresh client router state
 - After Server Action that affects multiple pages
 - When client-side navigation needs updating
 - For non-cached updates (notifications, badges)

+**Use `'use cache'` (NOT used in this project)** when:
+- Data is truly static and shared across all users
+- Data doesn't require authentication (no cookies/headers)
+- Example: public blog posts, product catalogs without user-specific prices
+- ⚠️ This project: All data requires authentication, so `'use cache'` is not used

 ### Example 7: Using shadcn/ui Chart Components (for Dashboard)